 Valorant is a competitive shooter at its core.
-Introducing a Rated mode – which rewards players for their grind against equally skilled opponents – is only a natural step forward for a title that is destined to flourish as an esport.
+Rated mode – which rewards players for their grind against equally skilled opponents – is only a natural step forward for a title that is destined to flourish as an esport.

 Moving from Unrated to Rated: What to expect

-You can queue with a party of up to five members, but each must be within a two ranks range of yourself.
+You can queue with a party of up to five members, but each must be within two ranks of yourself.
 So if you want to play with a friend whose rank is considerably higher than yours, you’ll have to grind your way there.

 Team composition is the biggest change that you’ll notice in your transition to Rated.
 A team stacked with Duelists might work in Unrated, but in Rated you will be punished for doing so.